FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/customizing.md

 ### Physics
 By default, Masterstroke has a few options for the physics applied to your character.
 In-game, you can switch between CBPC and SMP physics by pressing `Numpad +`.
 If you find that neither of these is to your liking, you can safely disable `3BA 3BBB CBPC Realistic Firm Breasts Butt and Thighs (3BA RFBBT)` in the left pane of MO2.
 This will make the CBPC option a bit bouncier.

+### Interior Brightness

+By default, Lux makes interiors very dark.
+If you would like to brighten the interiors, enable `Masterstroke Brighter Interiors` in the left pane of MO2.

 ## Difficulty & Realism

 If you'd like the make the list more (or less) difficult, you'll need to tweak a few things.
 You can also experiment with these settings if you'd like to tweak your experience.